-UN action for development: How does it work?
+United Nations action for development: how does it work?

-A special segment of the Hearing provided a comprehensive overview of UN development work at both the political and operational levels.
+A special segment of the hearing provided a comprehensive overview of United Nations development work at both political and operational levels.

-Ambassador Martin Sajdik, Permanent Representative of Austria to the United Nations and President of the Economic and Social Council (ECOSOC), described the role of ECOSOC as a central decision-making body.
-Ms. Suki Beavers, an Adviser for the UNDP Inclusive Political Processes Team, discussed the work of the UN Development Group (UNDG) and the UN system at the country level.
-Ms. Jane Stewart, Special Representative and Director of the International Labour Organization's (ILO) office in New York, presented the work of the ILO as a unique tripartite organization (drawing together representatives from government, business and labour) among the 15 autonomous specialized agencies of the United Nations.
+The Permanent Representative of Austria to the United Nations and President of the Economic and Social Council, Martin Sajdik, described the role of the Council as a central decision-making body.
+Suki Beavers, an Adviser for the Inclusive Political Processes Team of the United Nations Development Programme, discussed the work of the United Nations Development Group and the United Nations system at the country level.
+Jane Stewart, Special Representative and Director of the International Labour Organization (ILO) office in New York, presented the work of ILO as a unique tripartite organization (drawing together representatives of government, business and labour) among the 15 autonomous specialized agencies of the United Nations system.

-All three presentations highlighted how parliaments have been able to work closely with the United Nations at both the national and global levels, and how this cooperation may be strengthened to help carry forward the post-2015 development agenda.
+All three presentations highlighted how parliaments have been able to work closely with the United Nations at both national and global levels, and how this cooperation may be strengthened to help carry forward the post-2015 development agenda.

-Main points:
+Main points

-- Parliaments have a key role to play in building national ownership of the SDGs and in advancing their implementation at the country level.
-Closer in-country cooperation between the parliament and the UN team can support these objectives.
-As seen in several countries already, UN outreach to the parliament has helped facilitate parliamentary input into the design and monitoring of the national development plan.
+- Parliaments have a key role to play in building national ownership of the sustainable development goals and in advancing their implementation at the country level.
+Closer in-country cooperation between the parliament and the United Nations team can support these objectives.
+As seen in several countries already, United Nations outreach to the parliament has helped to facilitate parliamentary input into the design and monitoring of the national development plan.
 This practice, however, needs to be formalized and extended to more countries around the world.
-Similarly, parliaments should become more involved in the UN Development Assistance Framework (UNDAF) the UN system work plan to advance the national development strategy.
-Ideally, the UNDAF should be properly aligned with the development vision established by the government in concert with the parliament. - As the case of the ILO illustrates, interaction between the United Nations and parliaments can grow beyond the United Nations proper to involve the various specialized agencies.
-The ILO and the IPU are already bound together by a cooperation agreement which is meant to mobilize parliamentary support for the core principles of the ILO, particularly those entrenched in the various labour conventions.
+Similarly, parliaments should become more involved in the United Nations Development Assistance Framework the United Nations system work plan to advance the national development strategy.
+Ideally, the Framework should be properly aligned with the development vision established by the Government in concert with the parliament. - As the case of ILO illustrates, interaction between the United Nations and parliaments can grow beyond the United Nations proper to involve the various specialized agencies.
+ILO and IPU are already bound together by a cooperation agreement which is meant to mobilize parliamentary support for the core principles of ILO, particularly those entrenched in the various labour conventions.
 Parliamentarians should seek to join their national delegations to ILO assemblies where questions of employment generation and decent work are discussed.
-In coordination with the IPU, it may also be possible for MPs to participate in ILO workshops and other specialized events that can help strengthen the capacities of policymakers. - At the global level, recent ECOSOC reforms will present MPs with a greater opportunity to participate in debates.
-Parliamentarians' active involvement in ECOSOC would strengthen the latter's policy-making role and, simultaneously, ensure that key policy ideas generated at the global level are implemented at the national level.
+In coordination with IPU, it may also be possible for Members of Parliament to participate in workshops and other specialized events of ILO that can help to strengthen the capacities of policymakers. - At the global level, recent reforms of the Economic and Social Council will result in a greater opportunity for Members of Parliament to participate in debates.
+Parliamentarians' active involvement in the Council would strengthen its policy-making role and, simultaneously, ensure that key policy ideas generated at the global level are implemented at the national level.

-More specifically, MPs should contribute to monitoring the implementation of the SDGs by participating in the work of the High-Level Political Forum on Sustainable Development (HLPF), a major innovation whose mandate includes reviewing national progress reports on a regular basis.
-Parliamentarians are already actively engaged in ECOSOC's Development Cooperation Forum (DCF), where they are contributing with other stakeholders to a major rethink of development cooperation.
+More specifically, Members of Parliament should contribute to monitoring the implementation of the sustainable development goals by participating in the work of the high-level political forum on sustainable development, a major innovation whose mandate includes reviewing national progress reports on a regular basis.
+Parliamentarians are already actively engaged in the Development Cooperation Forum of the Economic and Social Council, where they are contributing with other stakeholders to a major rethink of development cooperation.

-The new integration segment of ECOSOC, designed to look at specific policy issues from a sustainable development perspective (economic, social and environmental), provides yet another opportunity for parliamentarians from different policy backgrounds to make a contribution to the work of this important body.
+The new integration segment of the Economic and Social Council, designed to look at specific policy issues from a sustainable development perspective (economic, social and environmental), constitutes yet another opportunity for parliamentarians from different policy backgrounds to make a contribution to the work of this important body.